folio-org/stripes/doc/component-example.md

 ### The data manifest (lines 29-42)

-The data manifest describes the data resources that the component wants to use, and how they are connected to Okapi services (if they are -- some data may be purely on the client side.)
+The data manifest describes the data resources that the component wants to use, and how they are connected to Okapi services (if they are -- some data may be purely on the client side).
 Data manifests are described in detail in [The Stripes Connect API documentation](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md)

-In this case, two resources is needed: `recordId` is a local resource that contains the ID of the configuration record responsible for storing the setting of the favoured plugin for the present type. `setting` is the setting itself, a record that is read from and persisted to Okapi.
+In this case, two resources are needed.
+The `recordId` is a local resource that contains the ID of the configuration record responsible for storing the setting of the favoured plugin for the present type.
+The `setting` is the setting itself, a record that is read from and persisted to Okapi.
 The WSAPI path where the configuration objects are stored is `configurations/entries`, and new entries are created by POSTing to that path.
 However, when overwriting an existing configuration record, its full address must be specified, including the recordId.
 This is done using the syntax `${recordId}`, which the value of the same-named local resource into the PUT path.

 ### The constructor (lines 44-47)